EEDTransposition evidenceEU

 Overview

-Directive (EU) 2023/1791 is a directive, so the EU text is only the starting point for local obligations.
-A useful national transposition evidence file shows what the EU instrument requires Member States to implement, which national laws or administrative measures transpose those requirements, which authority administers them, and where an enterprise, data centre, public body, supplier, or project owner must file or publish evidence.
+Directive (EU) 2023/1791 is addressed to Member States, so the EU text is the common baseline rather than a complete statement of every local procedure or sanction.
+A useful evidence file shows what the EU instrument requires Member States to implement, which national laws or administrative measures transpose those requirements, which authority administers them, and where an enterprise, data centre, public body, supplier, or project owner must file or publish evidence.

 Section 1